ayrna/orca/doc/orca-tutorial.md

   - Optimal hyper-parameters values obtained after nested cross-validation ('OptHyperparams').
   - Computational time results ('Times').

-# Use ORCA with your own datasets
+# Using ORCA with your own datasets

-This section teach you how to use ORCA with your own datasets.
+This section shows how to use ORCA with custom datasets.

 ## Data format

-ORCA used the common MATLAB's file format, this is one pattern per file:
+ORCA uses the default text file format for MATLAB.
+This is, one pattern per row with the following structure:
 ```
 attr1 attr2 ... attrN label
 attr1 attr2 ... attrN label
 attr1 attr2 ... attrN label
 ```

-Due to some algorithms restrictions, patterns should be sorted by increasing label in the files.
+ORCA is intended to be used for ordinal regression problems, so the labels should be integer numbers: `1` for the first class in the ordinal scale, `2` for the second one, ..., `Q` for the last one, where `Q` is the number of classes of the problem.

-## Data partitions for experiments
+## Data partitions for the experiments

-ORCA needs pairs of train and test files for each dataset.
+The datasets should be partitioned before applying the ORCA algorithms, i.e. ORCA needs all the pairs of training and test files for each dataset.
 These pairs of files would be used to train and measure generalization performance of each algorithm.
-For instance, for 'toy' dataset, we have the following folder and files arrangement to perform an stratified 30-holdout:
+For instance, for the `toy` dataset, we have the following folder and file arrangement to perform `30` times a stratified holdout validation:
 ```
 toy
 toy/gpor/